Get Higher User Acceptance in New Software Implementation Process

 7. Build integrations with third party apps

 To establish company-wide data flow, build integrations between your new and existing software tools.
-This helps to avoid double data entry, enhances information sharing inside your company and enables users to keep utilising their favourite applications and tools.
+This helps to avoid double data entry, enhances information sharing inside your company and enables users to keep utilizing their favorite applications and tools.

 Use application programming interfaces (APIs) or web services (XML) to have your IT team or a software company build and configure integrations for internal use.
 Popular integrated tools include time trackers, calendar apps and email automation services.